 Do callouses on your feet prevent blisters?
 Some athletes swear they keep them blister-free and build their callouses with pride.
 Others get regular pedicures to keep the hard skin away, especially just before a race.
 So, do callouses protect against blisters?

-Callouses protect against abrasions.
+Callouses DO protect against abrasions.
 An abrasion occurs when something wears through the skin – from superficial layers into deeper layers.
 Like when you fall off your bike and scrape your knee along the road.
 A callous protects against this because there is more corneum to wear through before getting to raw skin.

 But blisters are not a superficial-to-deep wear injury.
 They’re a mechanical fatigue of a skin layer a few layers deeper than the corneum (the stratum spinosum).
 When there’s too much skin stretching of the skin, the structural connections hear tear.
 Fluid then fills the injured space to form a blister.

-A callous doesn’t prevent this mechanical fatigue.
-Skin shear happens in exactly the same way whether there’s a callous over top or not.
+In fact, the presence of a callous often makes blisters worse.
 The reality is, a little bit of thickening can be good, but callouses are far from protective.
-And a blister under a callus are nasty!
+And a blister under a callous are nasty!
 They’re very painful and they’re difficult to manage.

 We want to benefit from the adaptive thickening that makes the skin more resistant to blisters.
 But we don’t want to have to build chunky callouses that make blisters more likely.
 The right amount of skin thickening is barely noticeable.

 To reduce the likelihood of blisters, it is advisable that you either see a podiatrist to debride callouses to the right degree.
 Or maintain them yourself with the use of a pumice stone or emery board.
 The aim is to reduce the excessive buildup.